 The "Do's" and "Don'ts" of Nursing Home Contracts

-By FindLaw Staff | Legally reviewed by Laura Temme, Esq. | Last updated December 08, 2022
+By FindLaw Staff | Legally reviewed by Melissa Bender, Esq. | Last reviewed December 08, 2022

 You need to understand the nursing home admission agreement you are signing.
 It is essential to know the level of caregiving provided, the quality of room and care facilities, and any disclaimers in the contract.

-To-Do's and Checklist for Nursing Home Contracts
+Checklist for Nursing Home Contracts

-Nursing home residents will deal with staff members, rooms, meals, and facilities while in an assisted living facility.
+Nursing home residents will deal with staff members, rooms, meals, and facilities in an assisted living facility.
 The following topics are essential to review in your admission contract.

 Basic Daily Rates